Joyce Currie Little

-Joyce Currie Little is a computer scientist, engineer, and educator.
+Joyce Currie Little (January 20, 1934 – October 1, 2023) was an American computer scientist, engineer, and educator.
 She was a professor and chairperson in the Department of Computer and Information Sciences at Towson University in Towson, Maryland.

 Background and education

-She received a B.S. in Mathematics Education from the Northeast Louisiana University in 1957, an M.S. in applied mathematics from the San Diego State University in 1963, and a PhD in educational administration for computing services from the University of Maryland, College Park, in 1984.
+Little received a B.S. in Mathematics Education from the Northeast Louisiana University in 1957, an M.S. in applied mathematics from the San Diego State University in 1963, and a PhD in educational administration for computing services from the University of Maryland, College Park, in 1984.

 Career and achievements

 While in graduate school in San Diego, California, Joyce Currie Little worked in the aerospace industry as a computational test engineer.
 From 1957 to 1960, she developed programs to analyze data from models being tested in a wind tunnel for Convair Aircraft Corporation in San Diego.